‘Sally’ hopes her words will raise awareness of the condition’s progression and how it impacts her life

 Sally also describes the empathy she has for new residents and how she understands their anxieties and fears.

-This is Sally’s story:
+This is the final chapter of Sally’s story: